 The postgraduate Master’s programme in Oral Health Sciences is a three-year degree programme offered by the Academic Centre for Dentistry Amsterdam (ACTA).
 This full-time programme is taught in English and offers a unique combination of theoretical training and clinical skills.
-Oral Health Sciences is intended for ambitious Dutch and international dentists with a few years' work experience in a general practice who are seeking to deepen, broaden and complement their knowledge and prior education and wish to specialise in one of the following graduation profiles:
+Oral Health Sciences is intended for ambitious Dutch and international dentists with a few years of work experience in a general practice seeking to deepen, broaden and complement their knowledge of Oral Health Sciences and wishing to specialise in one of the following graduation profiles:

 What makes Oral Health Sciences unique?

 - Small-scale environment: 1-4 students per graduation profile per year.